MichaelCurrin/jekyll-blog-demo/_languages/html.md

 title: HTML
 ---

 Files written with `.html` extension.
-No markdown allowed.
+No Markdown allowed.

 Read more about HTML in my [resources](https://michaelcurrin.github.io/dev-resources/resources/web/html/).